6 Things to Know About Public Service Loan Forgiveness During the COVID-19 Emergency

 - have Direct Loans that are not in default, and

-- work full-time for a qualifying employer during the extension of the suspension of payment period,
+- work full-time for a qualifying employer during the payment suspension,

-suspended monthly payments will count toward Public Service Loan Forgiveness (PSLF) as if you continued to make regular monthly payments.
+you can earn credit toward PSLF and TEPSLF as if you continued to make regular monthly payments.
 You can think of them as $0 payments.
-You’ll need to submit the Public Service Loan Forgiveness (PSLF) & Temporary Expanded PSLF (TEPSLF) Certification & Application (PSLF form) to receive credit for your employment during the suspension of payments.
-Borrowers with in-grace, in-school, and certain deferment, forbearance, and bankruptcy statuses are not eligible for credit toward PSLF.
-The Higher Education Relief Opportunities for Students (HEROES) Act of 2003 provides authority for this action.
+The only thing you need to do is submit the Public Service Loan Forgiveness (PSLF) & Temporary Expanded PSLF (TEPSLF) Certification & Application (PSLF form) to receive qualifying payment credit.

-If you made a payment between March 13, 2020, and the end of the payment suspension period, and would like a refund, the payment still counts toward PSLF as long as all other PSLF qualifications are met.
+If you made a payment between March 13, 2020, and the end of the payment suspension period and would like a refund, you can call your servicer to request that the funds be returned.
+Even if you get a refund, that month still counts toward PSLF, as long as all other qualifications are met.

-If you reach your 120 qualifying payments during the payment suspension period, you can still apply for and receive PSLF at this time.
+If you reach 120 qualifying payments during the payment suspension period, you can still apply for and receive forgiveness at this time.
 However, you must be working for a qualifying employer at the time you submit the PSLF application and at the time the remaining balance on your loan is forgiven.
-If you are eligible for forgiveness, the amount forgiven will be the principal and interest that was due after you made your 120 qualifying payments.
+If you are eligible for forgiveness, the amount forgiven will be the principal and interest that was due after you made your 120th qualifying payment.
+Learn about eligibility requirements for PSLF and TEPSLF.

 Reduced Work Hours Could Impact Your Eligibility

-You must continue to work full-time (30 hours or more per week) for a qualifying employer to have the suspended payments count toward PSLF.
+You must continue to work full-time (either 30 hours or what your employer considers to be full-time, whichever is greater) for a qualifying employer to have the suspended payments count toward PSLF.
 You can meet the full-time requirement by being employed part-time for multiple employers, but they must all be qualifying employers.

-If you no longer work full-time for a qualifying employer, the suspended payments from the time you went below 30 hours per week or lost your employment (or were laid off or furloughed) will not count toward PSLF.
+If you no longer work full-time for a qualifying employer or lost your employment (or were laid off or furloughed), your suspended payments will not count toward PSLF.
 You don’t lose your eligibility for PSLF entirely.
 If you later meet the qualifying employer and full-time status requirements, payments you make at that point will count toward PSLF and can be added to the count of qualifying payments you had when you originally went below 30 hours per week or lost your employment with a qualifying employer.

 Additional Payments Will Reduce Your Amount Forgiven